danenbm/fintech-p2-machine-learning/README.md

 weighted avg       0.67      0.71      0.65       954
 ```
 ### Classification SVM SVC model using raw dataset with oversampling of minority class
-For this model we used the imblearn `RandomOverSampler`.
+For oversampling we used the imblearn `RandomOverSampler`.

 #### Results
 ```